|Location||Lithuania, Saulėtekio ave. 9, Building III, 10222 Vilnius|

 IELTS 5.5+, iBT TOEFL 65+

-If your first language is English and/or if you have a university degree in English, you will be exempt from providing an English language test score
+If your first language is English and/or if your previous educational degree was in English, you will be exempt from providing an English language test score

 At least 1 reference(s) must be provided.